-- Project Teams must adhere to ARPA-E's agency-specific and programmatic requirements. - ARPA-E may intervene at any time in the conduct or performance of work under an award. - ARPA-E does not limit its involvement to the administrative requirements of an award.
-Instead, ARPA-E has substantial involvement in the direction and redirection of the technical aspects of the project as a whole. - ARPA-E may, at its sole discretion, modify or terminate projects that fail to achieve predetermined Go/No Go decision points or technical milestones and deliverables. - During award negotiations, ARPA-E Program Directors and Prime Recipients mutually establish an aggressive schedule of quantitative milestones and deliverables that must be met every quarter.
+- predetermined Go/No Go decision points or technical milestones and deliverables. - During award negotiations, ARPA-E Program Directors and Prime Recipients mutually establish an aggressive schedule of quantitative milestones and deliverables that must be met every quarter.
 In addition, ARPA-E will negotiate and establish "Go/No-Go" milestones for each project.
-If the Prime Recipient fails to achieve any of the "Go/No-Go" milestones or technical milestones and deliverables as determined by the ARPA-E Contracting Officer, ARPA-E may - at its discretion - renegotiate the statement of project objectives or schedule of technical milestones and deliverables for the project.
+If the Prime Recipient fails to achieve any of the "Go/No-Go" milestones or technical milestones and deliverables as determined by the ARPA-E Contracting Officer, ARPA-E may at its discretion renegotiate the statement of project objectives or schedule of technical milestones and deliverables for the project.
 In the alternative, ARPA-E may suspend or terminate the award in accordance with 2 C.F.R. §§ 200.339 and 200.340. - ARPA-E may provide guidance and/or assistance to the Prime Recipient to accelerate the commercial deployment of ARPA-E-funded technologies.
-Guidance and assistance provided by ARPA-E may include coordination with other Government agencies and nonprofits47 to provide mentoring and networking opportunities for Prime Recipients.
+Guidance and assistance provided by ARPA-E may include coordination with other Government agencies and nonprofits to provide mentoring and networking opportunities for Prime Recipients.
 ARPA-E may also organize and sponsor events to educate Prime Recipients about key barriers to the deployment of their ARPA-E-funded technologies.
 In addition, ARPA-E may establish collaborations with private and public entities to provide continued support for the development and deployment of ARPA-E-funded technologies.

-47 The term "nonprofit organization" or "nonprofit" is defined in Section IX.
+&lt;sup>49 The term "nonprofit organization" or "nonprofit" is defined in Section IX.